open-telemetry/opentelemetry-specification/specification/glossary.md

   configuration files loaded by the program, the `TracerProvider` used by all libraries within the final program.
-- <a name="library-developer"></a>Library Developer: This is a developer working on code that will be used by others.
+- <a name="library-developer"></a>Library Developer: This is a developer working on code that will be integrated into other code.
 They are not creating a final deployable artifact and must only rely on the OpenTelemetry API as a dependency of their library.
 The library may have the express purpose of making another library observable (such libraries are called "integrations") or they may develop a